The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 What is the timeline for the residency application and interview process?

-During the third and fourth year, you’ll request LoRs from preceptors while on rotations.
+During third year and early in fourth year, you’ll request LoRs from preceptors while on rotations.
 Those may be uploaded into ERAS at anytime during the third or fourth year.
 In July of fourth year, you’ll complete your MyERAS application, pay and submit COMLEX-USA scores, and upload your photo and personal statement(s).
 You’ll continue to practice your interviewing skills.
 In September, you’ll apply to residency programs and as interview offers come in, you’ll confirm and attend these interviews.
-You’ll likely be traveling across the country for interviews from September through January with the months of October to December being particularly busy.
+You’ll likely be offered interviews from September through January with the months of October to December being particularly busy.
 Toward the end of interview season you’ll finalize your thought process for completing your rank order list.
 This rank order list is your designation of which program(s) you’d like to match with and in the order of your preference for matching.

 What are audition rotations?